 Apple Mac Repairs

+Norm's Computer Services has been providing Apple Mac repairs in Brisbane for the last couple of years.
 In general, Apple Mac computers tend to be more resilient than Windows PC’s and laptops.
 The macOS Operating System rarely becomes corrupted and Mac computers are much less susceptible to malware and viruses than Windows computers.
 Generally, a Mac will do what it's supposed to do and the Operating System is relatively free of bugs.
-Having said that, from a hardware point of view, Macs use third party hard drives and Solid State Drives (SSD's), just like Windows computers, and these can fail in just the same way.
+Having said that, from a hardware point of view, Mac's use third party hard drives and Solid State Drives (SSD's), just like Windows computers, and these can fail in just the same way.
 This can also be said of other elements of the hardware.

 Let's take a look at a few of the more common issues you might encounter with your Mac.